-Our technical working groups have produced expert reports and recommendations to Government for almost 20 years.
+Our technical working groups have produced expert reports and recommendations to Government for over 20 years.
 Details of our previous work is available on our old website at www.eurim.org.uk.

 If you have a specific area of policy you feel needs to be addressed from either an industry or government perspective, please contact us.

 Current policy themes and technical working groups include:

 Delivering a sustainable and globally competitive digital economy